SkillsFundingAgency/tl-find-provider-api/README.md

 `@qualificationId` can be used to filter the results.
 NULL will return all qualifications.

+## Rate Limiting

+The API uses the `AspNetCoreRateLimit` to limit the number of incoming requests, with configuration in `appSettings.json`.
+To make sure the IP address of the original requster is passed to the rate limiting code, where it is used to limit requests from indivudual IP addresses, `UseForwardedHeaders` from the `Microsoft.AspNetCore.HttpOverrides` package has been used.

 ## External APIs

 Postcode details are retrieved using the postcodes.io API.
 Where possible,